-SELx_EN is used to enable the IO line to an interrupter.
+SELx_EN enables the IO line interrupt.
 0 = disabled, 1 = enabled.

-Registered Interrupts are cleared by setting the enable bit to disabled and then re-enabling [if desired].
 Level sensitive interrupts are cleared by changing the external event or masking off with the enable bit until the trigger is no longer active.
 The state of the bits can be read through the IO read-back register.